xster/flutter-wiki/The-flutter-daemon-mode.md

 #### app.debugPort

 This is sent when an observatory port is available for a started app.
-The `params` field will be a map with the fields `appId` and `port`.
+The `params` field will be a map with the fields `appId`, `port`, and `wsUri`.
+If the `wsUri` field is present, clients should prefer using that to the `port` field.
 An optional field, `baseUri`, is populated if a path prefix is required for setting breakpoints on the target device.

 #### app.started